Searching for Gravity Without a Metric: Spinor Representations of and the Affine Dirac Action

+Alternatively, the affine symmetry may break to one of the other subgroups $SO(p,q)$ with $p\geq q > 1$, $p+q=d$.
+In this case, starting with a unitary representation of $SL(d+1, \mathbb{R})$ and proceeding as above, in the $GL(d,\mathbb{R})\to SO(p,q)$ effective theory the unbroken group will be linearly realized on infinite dimensional unitary $SO(p,q)$ representations.
+It is straightforward, however, to write down the extension of the automorphism (\ref{eq19}), which, applied to the unitary representation, yields a non-unitary representation consisting of an infinite number of finite dimensional non-unitary $SO(p,q)$ representations.
+Which of these symmetry breaking scenarios, i.e., which of the subgroups $SO(p,q)$, is actually realized in any particular model is of course dependent on the choice of interactions and the range of coupling strengths.
+Note that models with phase diagrams with more than two phases can, in principle, occur for $d \geq 4$.

-To summarize, we have identified a general way of constructing a $GL(d,\mathbb{R})$ invariant action, as long as one has on hand a unitary spinor representation of $SL(d+1,\mathbb{R})$.
-Unfortunately, the current literature has only described such representations in explicit detail for $d\leq 3$.
+To summarize, we have identified a general way of constructing a $GL(d,\mathbb{R})$ invariant action which has an order operator that, after incorporating interactions, can break its affine symmetry down to some subgroup $H$, of which $H=SO(d-1,1)$ is but one possibility, as long as one has on hand a unitary spinor representation of $SL(d+1,\mathbb{R})$.
+The current literature has only described such representations in explicit detail for $d\leq 3$.
+Thus, in the following section, we restrict ourselves to $d=3$.
 The important case $d=4$ is left for future work.